 Ans: Calorific value is defined as the energy contained in the fuel.
 It is expressed in the form kJ/kg (kJ=kilo joules and kg=kilogram)

-8. Explain how CO2 is able to control fires.
+8. Explain how CO2 can control fires.

 Ans: CO2 is a non-combustible gas and extinguishes fire in two ways: